ljw1004/csharpspec/csharp/variables.md

 An instance variable of a class comes into existence when a new instance of that class is created, and ceases to exist when there are no references to that instance and the instance's destructor (if any) has executed.

-The initial value of an instance variable of a class is the default value (§5.2) of the variable's type.
+The initial value of an instance variable of a class is the default value ([Default values](variables.md#default-values)) of the variable's type.

 For the purpose of definite assignment checking, an instance variable of a class is considered initially assigned.